briandailey/dailey.page/content/page/about/index.md

 ---

 Hi! 👋🏻 My name is Brian and I'm an engineering lead, technology advisor, and community member of Nashville, Tennessee.
-My family (wife and five kids) have called Nashville home since 2009.
+My family (wife and six kids) have called Nashville home since 2009.
 Previously, we lived in Queens, NY.

 I have an extensive background in software engineering, engineering leadership,